 The biggest item in our budget is the Vet's bill.
 As you would expect from a caring facility such as PAWS, the dogs receive the best care and attention to keep them both fit and well, and available for rehoming.
 We have an excellent relationship with our vet, Dr Aris Fettas, so much so we asked him to be our President, and he agreed.

-The funding of the Shelter is raised through a number of means, some of which are outlined below:
+The funding for the Shelter is raised through a number of means, some of which are outlined below:

 Cash donations by the general public through our collecting cans posted at a number of locations in the Paphos area as well as donations sent via our Facebook and Website PayPal links.
 A lot of people also assist by leaving donations of dog food in "bins", kindly hosted by local supermarkets in their public areas.
 There are also regular donations of "winnings" by teams that take part in local quizzes, both in terms of cash and bottles of wine.
 The bottle donations are used as prizes in raffles.